Nuno-Jesus/Make-A-Make/README.md

 ### <a name="index-7.4">7.4.
 Relinking</a>
-To wrap this simple tutorial, I would like you to run `make` several times.
+To wrap up this simple tutorial, I would like you to run `make` several times.
 Have you noticed how the `main.c` and `.o` files are getting linked together, even though they haven't changed?
 This is a phenomenon called **relinking**.

-Although it might not seem that important, considering a large scale project, relinking can cause unnecessary and larger compilation times.
+Although it might not seem that important, considering a large-scale project, relinking can cause unnecessary and larger compilation times.
 To avoid it, we can add as a dependency the executable file you are trying to create, like this:

 ```Makefile
 ...